acortell3/archaeoriddle/README.md

 ### Proposals

 The original challenge received 5 proposals that can be explore via the links below.
-A snapshot of the proposals the way they were provided by the authors after the revision process are also provided on the [zenodo repository](https://doi.org/10.5281/zenodo.14024548).
+A snapshot of the proposals the way they were provided by the authors after the revision process is also provided on the [zenodo repository](https://doi.org/10.5281/zenodo.14024548).
 We here briefly summarize the proposal and give links to the original source of them.

 #### P1 by Deborah Priß and Raphael Kahlenberg